dmidlo/histdata.com-tools/README.md

 handoffs, or operator notes.
 That Markdown includes command/config summary, package version, cache inventory, benchmark sample, ETA/rate, Temporal budget, source-artifact cleanliness, POSIX disk headroom, validation commands, and the explicit runtime-cleanup disposition for the local preflight run.
+Pass `--quality-preflight-profile-preview-output PATH` when the same evidence bundle should include the resolved quality-profile preview used by the preflight.
+The preview artifact can be JSON, text, or Markdown via `--quality-preflight-profile-preview-format`, and the preflight evidence records its publish-safe path, format, schema version, byte size, and SHA-256 hash.
 Use `--quality-preflight-markdown` when stdout should be the Markdown report instead of the compact console summary.
 Use `--quality-preflight-sample-size COUNT` to tune the bounded sample.